Educational Leadership

 EDDL 7070 Creating a Culture for Continuous Improvement 3 Credits

 This course is designed to introduce school principals, district staff, teachers, and other practitioners to a systems-based approach to promoting sustainable change.
-Candidates study the core principles of continuous improvement, which include the following: (1) change takes time and involves a collective effort, (2) change is context-specific, and (3) focusing on a series of small changes, combined with ongoing evidence collection and review, can lead to large-scale change.
+Candidates study the core principles of program evaluation and monitoring and continuous improvement, which include the following: (1) change takes time and involves a collective effort, (2) change is context-specific, and (3) focusing on a series of small changes, combined with ongoing evidence collection and review, can lead to large-scale change.
 In addition, candidates learn about and implement the Plan-Do-Study-Act cycle of continuous improvement to address a wide range of practice problems.

 EDDL 7075 Advocacy for Equity and Access 3 Credits